zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 will be smaller in comparison to the amount of power \\(C_d \braket{\bm{S_i}} \cdot \bm{n_i}\\) arriving at the sensor in the absence of the particle, since the scattered flux \\(C_d \braket{\bm{S_s}} \cdot \bm{n_i}\\) corresponding to the direction of incidence is smaller than the total amount of power \\(\Phi_s = \oint_{A} \braket{\bm{S_s}} \cdot \bm{n_s} \thinspace dA\\) scattered in all directions.
 Thus, we can draw a conclusion that transmission of a parallel beam of light through a particle reduces its intensity.

 Eqn.
 16.3x separates radiation transmitted in the forward direction into three components: the incident, the scattered, and the dissipated.
-Scattering often tends to be separated from propagation of light, leading to the idea that particles "remove" energy from the incident beam.
-While this approach is mathematically consistent, the  interpretation is not correct, since 1) the incident field is not affected by the presence of the scattering object, and (as we shall see) 2) the amount of scattered power is overestimated.
+Scattering tends to be separated from propagation of light, leading to the idea that particles "remove" energy from the incident beam.
+While this approach is conceptually plausible, the interpretation is not correct, since 1) the incident wave is not affected by the presence of the scattering object, and, as we shall see, 2) the calculated amount of scattered power is typically overestimated.
 This can lead to apparent paradoxes and violations of the law of conservation of energy.
-These issues can be avoided by focusing solely on the measurements pertaining to the total electromagnetic field.
+These issues can be avoided by focusing solely on the total electromagnetic field, which, as Eqn.
+16.3x shows, is crucial if the measurement device is facing the source.

 The amount of power absorbed by the particle can be determined using Eqn.
 16.21: